wjakob/term-tools/README.md

 U                    Undo tree
-,m                   Launch a compilation job (using 'ninja') ,,                   Comment the line or visual selection
+,m                   Launch a compilation job (using 'ninja') ,,                   Comment the line or visual selection ,a                   Align columns of a table (followed by an alignment character,
+                     e.g. '=' or '2=' for the second occurrence)

 VIM C++ semantic integration